Secretly have a fear of change but hate to admit it? You are in good company.

 5. Your brain is a miser and it’s running the show.

-Seriously.
-Your brain hates wasting time and energy and will resist change in order to think that any effort already expended was not a throwaway.
-Psychologist Daniel Kahneman won a Nobel prize for developing this theory.
-Called “Prospect theory”, it states that we make decisions on possible losses and gains instead of seeing the big picture and end outcome.
-So next time you stay in a bad relationship or job you know was wrong just because “you’d already invested so much in it’, you can blame it on your brain.
+Psychologist Daniel Kahneman won a Nobel prize for developing a theor called “Prospect theory”.
+It states that we make decisions on possible losses and gains, instead of seeing the big picture and end outcome.
+So next time you stay in a bad relationship or job you know was wrong just because “you’d already invested so much in it’?
+You can blame it on your brain.

 6. It’s actually obligation that you hate.

-The thing with change is that inevitably, it involves other people.
+The thing with change is that, inevitably, it involves other people.
 And a worry many of us have is that if we change, others will want things from us.
 If you take a promotion, your boss will expect more.
 If you move to the less distracting countryside, your partner will expect more attention.
 And of course behind all that is a fear of letting people down.
-But is it really realistic?
-Will people not also see and understand that you are on a growth curve?
-And is sabotaging positive change because of our fear of ,really worth what you’ll be throwing away?
-Something to think about.

 7. You are mistaking fear with expanding your comfort zone.

 Often we hate change because we can’t stand the uncomfortable feelings it brings that we identify as fear.
-And the second we feel this ‘fear’ we convince ourselves that ‘our instincts are telling us that it’s a bad choice’/ But is it fear?
-Sometimes, maybe, but other times, it can actually just be that you are expanding your comfort zone, which never feels easy.
-And it’s not a bad choice at all.
-Your ‘instincts’ are just talking you out of growing as a person.
+And the second we feel this ‘fear’ we convince ourselves that ‘our instincts are telling us that it’s a bad choice’.

 Are some of us just naturally more ‘change sensitive’?